Filipino Pancit

 Ingredients

-- 8.8 ounce package dry Thai Vermicelli rice noodles
+- 8.8 oz. package dry Thai Vermicelli rice noodles, bihon or any rice noodle will work

 - 2 cups shredded green cabbage